 In 2010 I moved our family to Utah as the result of a job offer that I accepted after graduating from Brigham Young University - Idaho with a bachelors degree in Accounting.
 Soon after we settled in our new neighborhood I was approached to take on the new adventure of being the Scoutmaster for the local troop.
 Being a Den Leader, Cubmaster, Scoutmaster, and Varsity Coach in prior units in Idaho I accepted with out any worries... well, except one.
 I had no idea where to take these scouts camping or hiking as I was not familiar with the area.
 Thus started the creation of ScouterLife.
 ScouterLife was first created for my own personal journal of trails, camp sites, and ideas for program helps.

 I soon realized that I was not the only one in the area that needed help with finding locations to camp and hike.
 I also realized that other's could probably benefit from some of my notes with ranks and merit badge items.

 ScouterLife is a collection of my life in scouting.
-I believe that scouting is an inspired program that helps boys become young men, and eventually turning young men into great men.
-With such a large array of different badges and ranks to earn, It fine tunes the scout into what he eventually would like to become as an adult.
+I believe that scouting is an inspired program that helps boys become young men, and eventually turning young men into great men and future leaders.
+And, with the announcement from the BSA in 2017, young women have the same opportunity as the boys!
+My daughter is extremely excited about this.
+With such a large array of different badges and ranks to earn, It fine tunes the scout into what she or he eventually would like to become as they approach adulthood.